Quick answers to common questions about syncopioâ„¢.

 How does syncopio distribute work?

-Workers automatically balance work across the fleet — idle Workers pick up tasks from busy ones.
+Workers automatically balance work across the fleet.
+Idle Workers pick up tasks from busy ones.

 This ensures all Workers stay busy and no single bottleneck slows the migration, even when directories vary widely in size.